rweigel/phys513/2023/hw.md

 {1 \over r^{2}}{\partial \over \partial r}\left(r^{2}{\partial \Phi \over \partial r}\right)=0
 $$

-3. Find the general solution to this equation (it should have two unknown constants; see a related problem on [page 40 of the textbook](https://drive.google.com/file/d/1zmcFCJX_in4Z3Z6UoQum0ERrJlFfN8Lh/view?usp=drive_link)).
+3. Find the general solution to this equation (it should have two unknown constants; see a related derivation on [page 40 of the textbook](https://drive.google.com/file/d/1zmcFCJX_in4Z3Z6UoQum0ERrJlFfN8Lh/view?usp=drive_link)).
 4. Assume the outer conductor is at a potential of $V_o$ and the inner at $0$.
 Find $V(r)$ for $a\le r\le b$.

 We need to know $\Delta V$ and $Q$ in the capacitance equation.
 Here we were given $\Delta V$ and don't know $Q$ (reverse of the Gauss's law case).
 However, we know $E$ is related to $V$ and also that just outside a conductor, the charge density is related to $E$ via $\sigma=\epsilon_o\mathbf{E}\cdot\hat{\mathbf{n}}$, where $\hat{\mathbf{n}}$ is the normal unit vector to the conducting surface with outward positive.